 It costs a lot of money to maintain a house.
 As you spend money on home repairs, you likely wonder if you can write them off on your tax returns.
-While it would be great if you could, the average person cannot if they use the home as their primary residence.
+While it would be great if you could treat home improvements as a tax deduction, the average person cannot do so if they use the home as their primary residence.

 There are exceptions, though.
 If you make home improvements, you can add the cost to your cost basis when you sell the home.
 This may lower your tax liabilities on the capital gains along with the capital gains exclusion.

-If you own a rental property, though, you may be able to deduct your home repair and improvement costs since they are a business expense.
+However, if you own a rental property, you are entitled to deduct your home repair and improvement costs since they are a business expense.
 You must keep up the property if you want to keep renting it out and earning cash flow.

 What Type of Home Improvements Are Tax Deductible?

 As a landlord, you can write off certain home improvements in addition to the depreciation expense you can claim for the life of the home (27.5 years).